RoosterDragon/Desktop-Ponies/Content/readme.txt

 Fixes:

 -A few ponies had bad images (Silver Spoon, Daisy, Blinky Pie) that were causing crashes with "Generic Error in GDI" for older machines.
-Those images have been corrected and no futher crashes or "red boxes" should appear.
+Those images have been corrected and no further crashes or "red boxes" should appear.
 Hopefully.

--The program will no longer crash with an error about directx and sounds even if you have sounds disabled (and even if you don't even have directx).
+-The program will no longer crash with an error about DirectX and sounds even if you have sounds disabled (and even if you don't even have DirectX).

 -You can select Mp3 files when making a new pony speech, instead of being forced to pick a WAV file still.